TheRenegadeCoder/sample-programs-website/docs/projects/capitalize/ti-basic/index.md

 {% endraw %}

-Capitalize in [Ti Basic](https://sampleprograms.io/languages/ti-basic) was written by:
+Capitalize in [TI-BASIC](https://sampleprograms.io/languages/ti-basic) was written by:

 - rzuckerm